 Airflow is one of your best tools in the fight to eliminate smoke odors.
 Open all windows and doors to create cross-ventilation.
 Use box fans to push smoky air out and draw fresh air in from outside.

-If you live in an area like Calabasas, where air quality may be better outdoors, take advantage of the fresh breeze.
-Remember, this step is crucial for homes undergoing Fire Damage Restoration Calabasas projects, where effective ventilation can significantly aid in smoke odor removal.
+If you live in an area like Encino, where air quality may be better outdoors, take advantage of the fresh breeze.
+Remember, this step is crucial for homes undergoing fire damage restoration, where effective ventilation can significantly aid in smoke odor removal.

 Step 3: Deep Clean Every Surface